lucylow/Stochastic_SoundCloud/README.md

 ---
 ## Stochastic SoundCloud
 * The determined musical state is only partially determined by the preceding musical state where the concrete musical state n+2 follows after the state n+1 only with some probability
-* Control pitch, duration, timbre, & dynamics
 * Apply stocashtic, chaotic, or determinatisic curves to different music composizitions and parameters fo create a sound transformation
-* Changing the pitch and amplitudes of music waveforms using parameters changing the effects to the spectral domain
+* Changing the pitch, duration, timbre, dynamics, and amplitudes of music waveforms using parameters changing the effects to the spectral domain

 ---